stevedatadog/katacoda-scenarios/synthetics-cicd/assets/lms/part-2/2-cicd-this-lab.md

 This Lab's CI/CD Pipeline
 ===

-**TODO: This should be in the LMS, I think, rather than in the lab.**

 In addition to the Storedog application you are familiar with from the first part of this course, this lab provides a complete CI/CD pipeline to work with.
-Looking back at the four major phases of a pipeline, the tools are:
+Looking back at the four major phases of a pipeline, the corresponding tools in this pipeline are:

 | phase      | tool      |
 | ---        | ---       |